What is Food and Beverage Service

 2. American Service

 In this service style, pre-plated foods are placed to customers from the right-hand side.
-Now it widely used for banqueting.
+Now it is widely used for banqueting.
 This service style is also known as Plated service.

 Advantages of American service